 Getting Too Much

 - Institute of Medicine of the National Academies: Dietary Reference Intakes: Estimated Average Requirements

 - Institute of Medicine of the National Academies: Dietary Reference Intakes: Tolerable Upper Intake Levels, Vitamins

-- Office of Dietary Supplements: Vitamin B-6
+- National Institutes of Health: Office of Dietary Supplements: Vitamin B6

-- Office of Dietary Supplements: Folate
+- National Institutes of Health: Office of Dietary Supplements: Folate